 Instead of physically scrubbing dead cells away, chemical exfoliants dissolve the intercellular glue that holds dead skin cells together.

 Is exfoliating good for men?

-If you have a beard, exfoliation can keep beard dandruff at bay, improve the texture of your skin and keep your hair follicles clear and healthy - encouraging strong beard growth.
+If you have a beard, exfoliation can keep beard dandruff at bay, improve your skin's texture, and keep your hair follicles clear and healthy.

 Do facial scrubs damage your skin?

-Any scrub that contains large, irregularly-shaped particles damages skin by causing micro-tears in its surface.
-Examples of these particles include: irregularly shaped ground-up shells, fruit pits and volcanic rock.
+Any scrub that contains large, irregularly-shaped particles damages the skin by causing micro-tears in its surface.
+Examples of these particles include irregularly shaped ground-up shells, fruit pits, and volcanic rock.

-Micro-beads cause small tears in your skin and these small tears can leave you vulnerable to infection with bacteria entering these holes.
+Micro-beads cause small tears in your skin.
+These small tears can leave you vulnerable to infection with bacteria entering these holes.

-Micro-beads can also enter your body through dermal absorption (entering your bloodstream via the surface of your skin) and applying products containing micro-beads to your face near your eyes may injure the cornea.
+They can also enter your body through dermal absorption (entering your bloodstream via the surface of your skin).
+Applying products containing micro-beads to your face near your eyes may injure the cornea.